xmake-io/.github/.github/ISSUE_TEMPLATE/bug_report.md

 > If it is a xmake related compilation problem, please add the `-v -D` parameter and give the detailed compilation output information.

 ### Related Environment

-Please provide the compilation or runtime environment information, for example: xmake version, operating system, etc.
+Please provide compiling and running environment information:

+- xmake version:
+- operating platform:
+- target platform:

 ### Additional context
 Add any other context about the problem here.